nicolevgarduno/nicolevgarduno.github.io/_work/research-projects.md

 permalink: /work/research-projects
 location: "county, city"
 ---
+During my undergraduate experience, I had the opportunity to contribute to multiple projects.
+Now, my research focus is on bridging artifical intelligence and information security.

 ### Binary Visualization for Detecting Benign & Malicious Files

 *Using a machine learning model to train a neural network to be able to distinguish between malicious & benign PDFs through a binary visualization representation.*